-In June 2016, certain indirect subsidiary entities received reassessments from the Canada Revenue Agency (CRA) that deny non-capital loss deductions relevant to the calculation of income taxes for the years 2011 through 2015.
-We remain confident that the tax filings of the affected entities are correct and are vigorously defending our tax filing positions.
+In June 2016, certain indirect subsidiary entities received reassessments from the CRA that deny noncapital loss deductions relevant to the calculation of income taxes for the years 2011 through 2015.
+Following objections and submissions, in November 2023 the CRA issued notices of confirmation regarding their prior reassessments.
+In February 2024, Baytex filed notices of appeal with the Tax Court of Canada and we estimate it could take between two and three years to receive a judgment.
 The reassessments do not require us to pay any amounts in order to participate in the appeals process.
+Should we be unsuccessful at the Tax Court of Canada, additional appeals are available; a process that we estimate could take another two years and potentially longer.